 Final Exam will be a formal invigilated 3 hour written exam.
-Dec (Date TBA) 2012.
+Dec (Date TBA) 2013.
+Students may NOT write the final exam early.

 While students are encouraged to help explain concepts and procedures to other students, and students may seek help from tutors or other people: students are NOT allowed to give answers to labs or assignments to other students; students are NOT allowed to divide up a lab or assignment and copy parts from each other: